A gorgeous lavender purple tinted herbal hair rinse ideal for all hair types!

 *Also ideal for the no' poo method of hair washing where baking soda and apple cider vinegar are used instead of shampoo.

-To use: There are two choices
+To use: There are three options:

 1. Dilute 1/2-1 Tbsp vinegar to 1 cup water for short hair or